 While we hope everyone who enrolls in a MOOC enjoys and completes the course, there is no obligation to do so.
 If at any time you’d like to leave the course — for whatever reason — you may do so.

 Students who complete the MOOC will receive a record of attendance to mark their accomplishment.
-A social media badge noting successful completion of the course will also be made available for students who pass the course.
+A social media badge noting successful completion of the course may be available for students who pass the course.

 Students will not receive college credit for completing the MOOC.